dtwitty/charm/README.md

-# Charm - A charming little KV store.
+# Charm - A charming little key-value store.

 Charm is a distributed key-value store.
 It is built on top of the Raft consensus algorithm and is written in Rust.